lgorissen/k4d/lab 16/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 16$
 ```

-This does not seem too fancy, but it is a very nice and powerfull concept: you can now access the `terra10.io` host from all pods by using the Kubernetes FQDN ` terra10-service.default.service.cluster.local`.
+This does not seem too fancy, but it is a very nice and powerful concept: you can now access the `terra10.io` host from all pods by using the Kubernetes FQDN ` terra10-service.default.service.cluster.local`.
 So this mechanism centralizes the connection from your Pods to a service in the external world in one single point!

-Time to verify if the Kubernetes FQDN works (we still have some Pods running from previous labs):
+Time to verify if the Kubernetes FQDN works (we still have some Pods running from previous labs, and if you don't: you can recreate them with the `terra10-replicaset.yaml` from lab 10):

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 16$ kubectl get pod